ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Materiality

-Restaurant Brands for Good is built on our first materiality assessment, which was conducted in 2019 to identify the most important sustainability issues for our business.
-We update the inputs to this assessment on a regular basis, benchmarking ourselves in relation to our industry peers and competitors, assessing guests’ priorities through consumer research and social media, capturing external stakeholder perspectives through non-governmental organizations' (NGOs) requests and investor inquiries, cross-referencing these topics against an assessment of business risks in order to gather key insights and concerns to consider, and additionally identifying the areas where we believe we can push the industry forward.
+Restaurant Brands for Good is built on our first materiality assessment, to identify the most important sustainability issues for our business.
+We update the inputs to this assessment on a regular basis, benchmarking ourselves in relation to our industry peers and competitors, assessing guests’ priorities through consumer research and social media, capturing external stakeholder perspectives through non-governmental organizations' (NGOs) requests and investor inquiries, and cross-referencing these topics against an assessment of business risks in order to gather key insights.

-In 2023, we have been working with a third party to update our materiality assessment to further identify, assess and prioritize key ESG topics that may have impacts both on enterprise value and on society and the environment.
-This updated process includes engagement with both external and internal stakeholder, the results of which are mapped to help inform our priorities
+In 2023, we worked with a third party to update our materiality assessment to further identify, assess and prioritize key ESG topics that may have impacts on enterprise value, society and the environment (i.e., double materiality).
+This updated process includes engagement with both external and internal stakeholders, the results of which are mapped to help inform our priorities.

 Learn more about our pillars and impact areas